About Multifamily Apartment Cap Rates Today

 Member of the Forbes Real Estate Council

-Why are Multifamily Apartment Cap Rates so Low?
+5 Reasons Why Multifamily Apartment Cap Rates are so Low

-Are you Buying or Selling at the Top of the Market?
+Are you Buying at the Top of the Market?

 But if you absolutely have to purchase an apartment property now that has an unattractively low cap rate because you have a 1031 exchange, or cash just sitting there, it is important to ask yourself these two questions: 1.)
 With such a low return on your cash investment, is it worth it to wait until you can increase rents and eventually increase net operating income and property value?
 Right now, as in most recessions, rents are flat.
-This means it could take 2 years or longer for rents to increased enough for you to get a decent cash on cash return.
+This means it could take 2 years or longer for rents to increase enough for you to get decent cash on cash return.
 2.)
-To mitigate this, does the property already have under market rents, or offer some low cost operational and/or cosmetic value adds that will allow you to increase rents within a year?
-These could include lowering expenses – perhaps managing the property yourself, and adding new paint, floor coverings appliances and fixtures.
+To mitigate this, does the property already have under-market rents, or offer some low-cost operational and/or cosmetic value adds that will allow you to increase rents within a year?
+These could include lowering expenses – perhaps managing the property yourself, and adding new paint, floor coverings appliances, and fixtures.

-Cap Rates for Multifamily Apartment properties are holding at a historical low for 2021- averaging a 5 cap or even lower for newer A and B Class, and 5.34 for C Class.
-Value Add Acquisitions are priced at an all-time high averaging a 6 cap.
-So be wary of overpaying for a property that needs major repositioning or rehab.
+With Cap Rates for Multifamily Apartment properties holding at historical lows, value Add Acquisitions are priced at an all-time high averaging a 5.5 cap.
+This is what a quality C Class property went for just over a year ago, so be wary of overpaying for a property that needs major repositioning or rehab.
 Unless you can buy it at a very good price per unit, this is not the best time to go this route.
-With the uncertainty of future market rents, new construction starts, rental concessions and absorption times, this can represent a large risk.
-An even bigger risk is going over your rehab construction budget and taking too much time to complete the construction.
+With the uncertainty of actual repositioning expenses, future market rents, new construction starts, rental concessions, and absorption times, this can represent a large risk.
+Historically, value-added investment real estate made sense only when buying at below market value.
+As a mortgage banker that has made loans on rehab projects since 1997, the largest risk I see today is overpaying for a building and then going over your rehab construction budget.
+And then compounding the problem taking too much time to complete the construction.

 In the first chapter of my book, “The Encyclopedia of Commercial Real Estate Advice” I discuss the four phases of the real estate market cycle and the best time to buy.
 The market cycle causes there to be winners and losers.
 Winners are the sellers that sell at the top of the market.
 Losers are buyers who buy at the top of the market.